oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-apps.md

 The client initiates the authorization flow with or without information collected from the user (e.g. a signed passkey challenge or MFA code).

-The authorization challenge endpoint response is either an authorization code or an error code, and may also contain an `auth_session` which the client uses on subsequent requests to the authorization challenge endpoint.
+The authorization challenge endpoint response is either an authorization code, a set of WebAuthn parameters, or an error code, and may also contain an `auth_session` which the client uses on subsequent requests to the authorization challenge endpoint.

 ## Token endpoint